ToxicFrog/doom-mods/gzap/doc/compatibility.md

 that aren't those, will tend to cause problems, since gzAP relies on actor position to match up randomizer locations with in-game objects.

+#### Pandemonia

+Pandemonia uses custom skill settings where ITYTD is removed entirely, skill=0 is HNTR, skill=1 is HMP, and so forth.
+You'll need to use the `ap_force_skill` cvar to work around this; if you generated for HNTR (skill=1), use `ap_force_skill 0` to tell AP that HNTR is now skill 0, and so forth.

+#### DoomRL Arsenal

+Sometimes spawning a soulsphere from your inventory just doesn't give you anything, presumably because it confuses the DRLA randomization machinery.

 ### Total conversions

 TCs like Ashes 2063 or Hedon Bloodrite probably will not work out of the box,